Bayan2019/2DSphericalTrajectories/README.md

-# "Matlab code for the Phase and Amplitude analysis of spherical trajectories."
+# Matlab code for the Phase and Amplitude analysis of spherical trajectories.